Samsung/tizen-docs/docs/application/tizen-studio/common-tools/emulator-features.md

 ### Prerequisites

 When connecting through USB, ADB is required to make a connection.
-If you have already installed the Android™ SDK on the computer, ADB is located in the `<installed Android SDK>/sdk/platform-tools` folder.
+If you have already installed the Android&trade; SDK on the computer, ADB is located in the `<installed Android SDK>/sdk/platform-tools` folder.
 Otherwise, you can download only ADB or install the Android SDK.

 To install ADB: